yguitton/training-material/topics/evolution/tutorials/mtb_transmission/tutorial.md

 TB-profiler reports are very useful and comprehensive, and we will use them to better investigate drug resistance in our dataset.
-However, it is always useful to summarize the data on a per-sample basis, on a table, so we can quickly check which strains are, for example, MDR, an which are pan-susceptible.
+However, it is always useful to summarize the data on a per-sample basis, on a table, so we can quickly check which strains are, for example, MDR, an which are susceptible to antibiotics.
 We would like to generate a table like the following:

 | Sample   | DR profile |